Mickeon/bubble-cobble-redux/README.md

 As it stands, the modpack includes exclusive features, such as:
 - **Bubble-Cobble** food and drinks!
 Brewable from a [Keg](https://modrinth.com/mod/brewin-and-chewin).
   - ![Bubble-Cobble food and drinks](https://cdn.modrinth.com/data/cached_images/10dde7a94189e35a0b147c522e659fe9f63abf1f.gif)
-- A food diversity system, rewarding varied susteinance by having to eat less, and faster!
+- A **Food Diversity** system, rewarding varied susteinance by having to eat less, and notably faster!
+- Enemy tweaks.
+Creepers are somewhat innocuous and fewer hostiles at night.
+- Special sounds and particles when performing certain actions, such as when grabbing items or opening menus.
+Stylish!
+- A curated, client-side set of... **Mod Sets** to further tweak your experience!
+- Radial menus designed to ease you in and tweak everything to your liking.
+- No more **slabs**, no more **stairs** in your inventory, [Clutter No More](https://modrinth.com/mod/clutter-no-more), with additional tweaks to ease you in on the new mechanic.
+- Nicknames!
+Nicknames for everyone.
 - Exceedingly helpful tips!
   - !["Candle Tip: Dear Little Johnny, There will soon be GHOSTS! in your living room."](https://cdn.modrinth.com/data/cached_images/01aa1e207bf5e7668add05f115197d9dca22b0bf_0.webp)
-- And several... inside jokes.
-For the people.
+- And several... inside jokes and easter eggs.
+For the people, y'see.

 ###### Hooray